The Infrared Universe: Entropy Throughput and the Origin of Expansion

 \subsection{Free energy stored in resolved degrees of freedom}

 The thermodynamically relevant quantity in this framework is not conserved matter--energy but free energy stored in distinguishable, resolvable degrees of freedom.
-Let $\rho$ denote the coarse-grained exterior state and let $\rho_*$ be the stationary reference state selected by the horizon-coupled IR sector, assumed to be KMS with respect to the emergent mesoscopic time flow.
+Let $\rho$ denote the coarse-grained exterior state and let $\rho_*$ be the stationary reference state selected by the horizon-coupled IR sector, assumed to be KMS with respect to the emergent mesoscopic time flow (so that $\rho_* = Z_{\rm ext}^{-1} e^{-\beta_{\rm ext} H_{\rm ext}}$ with $\beta_{\rm ext} \equiv (k_B T_{\rm ext})^{-1}$ for the effective exterior modular generator).
 The available free energy is

-where $S(\rho\Vert\rho_*)$ is the relative entropy \cite{Vedral2002,EspositoVanDenBroeck2011}.
+where $S(\rho\Vert\rho_*)$ is the relative entropy \cite{Vedral2002,EspositoVanDenBroeck2011} and $F(\rho)\equiv \mathrm{Tr}(\rho H_{\rm ext})-k_B T_{\rm ext}S(\rho)$ is the nonequilibrium free energy associated with the effective exterior modular generator $H_{\rm ext}$.
 This quantity measures free energy stored in correlations, gradients, and organized structure rather \cite{Vedral2002} than in rest mass.
 Here $T_{\mathrm{ext}}$ is the entropy--acceptance temperature associated with the resolved exterior degrees of freedom.
 It is not the Hawking temperature of any horizon, nor the temperature of the photon bath, but an effective intensive parameter governing the conversion of entropy removal into available free energy in the reduced description.

 Although black holes are radiatively cold in the Hawking sense, they are thermodynamically effective entropy generators because collapse and accretion irreversibly convert structured exterior degrees of freedom into black--hole interior entropy.
 Since black--hole interiors are excluded from the exterior algebra, this entropy is traced out of the reduced description and constitutes an irreversible entropy flux out of the exterior system.